KM3NeT/km3db/README.rst

       CSV_FILE    Whitespace separated data for the runsummary tables.
       -f FORMAT   Usually 'txt' for ASCII or 'text' for UTF-8 [default: txt].
       -o OUTFILE  Output file: supported formats '.csv' and '.h5'.
-      -g GROUPBY  Group dataset by the name of the given row when writing HDF5.
+      -g COLUMN   Group dataset by the name of the given row when writing HDF5.
       -q          Test run!
 When uploading, a TEST_ prefix will be added to the data.
       -x          Do not verify the SSL certificate.
       -h --help   Show this screen.